30 Sep 10 Trees and Shrubs with Autumn Color You’ll Love

 One of the things people most love about the autumn months is the trees and shrubs that light up landscapes with brilliant color.
 Some people travel for hundreds of miles to get a glimpse of the bright reds, yellows, purples, oranges, and browns that appear magically in the foliage.
 If you want to have vivid color on your property in the autumn, plant these trees and shrubs that are known for their spectacular leaf displays.

-The red oak, Quercus rubra, grows to 50 feet tall, with a tall, straight structure that makes it a highly desirable tree for residential yards and public park areas.
-The acorns produced to propagate the tree attract wildlife.
-In autumn, the tree turns a range of reddish colors, from russet shades to bright red.
+The Japanese Katsura Tree, Cercidiphyllum japonica, grows to 40-60 feet tall, with a vase-like structure that makes it a highly desirable tree for residential yards and arboretum like areas.
+The leaves give off a fragrance in the fall that is reminiscent of raspberry, passionfruit, and cotton candy.
+In autumn, the tree turns a range of golden to reddish colors.
+It is partially shade-tolerant.

 3 – River Birch

 The river birch, Betula nigra, can reach 50 to 70 feet high.
 This species prefers moist soil with full sun.
-Many people choose this tree for its luxuriant foliage and attractive bark pattern.
+Many people choose this tree for its luxuriant foliage and attractive paper-like exfoliating bark and insect resistance.
 It bears glossy green leaves in summer and turns bright yellow in the fall.
-Other birch varieties are often substituted.
+Other birch varieties with similar fall colors include Paper Birch, Grey Birch, and Yellow Birch.

 6 – Red-Twig Dogwood

-Cornus sericea, or red-twig dogwood, is a shrub with small, variegated leaves that grows to 8 feet tall.
-It produces clusters of small, white flowers in the spring, and a wealth of rose and gold leaves in the autumn.
-The reddish bark continues to add color during the winter.
+Cornus sericea, or red-twig dogwood, is a North American native shrub with many cultivated varieties that grow from 5 to10 feet tall.
+It produces clusters of small, white flowers in the spring, and a wealth of rose to maroon leaves in the autumn.
+The reddish bark of the individual twigs continues to add color during the winter and spring landscapes.

 7 – Eastern Redbud

-The Eastern Redbud, Cercis canadensis, can grow to 30 feet tall.
+The Eastern Redbud, Cercis canadensis, is a U.S. native tree that can grow to 30 feet tall.
 The shrub, often used as a small tree, has heart-shaped leaves and pea-sized vivid magenta flowers that form garlands before the leaves arrive in spring.
-In the autumn, the leaves turn a bright yellow color.
+In the autumn, the green-leaved varieties turn a bright yellow color and the dark red varieties turn different hues of red and orange.

 10 – Sumac

-Sumac, Rhus trilobata, is a shrub that is easy to grow, does not require extensive maintenance and can be used for landscaping in a number of ways.
-Some varieties are fragrant.
-They grow to 30 feet tall and produce brilliant orange-red leaves in the autumn.
+Sumac, Rhus sp, are shrubs that are easy to grow, does not require extensive maintenance, and can be used for landscaping in a number of ways.
+Varieties grow from 2 to 25 feet tall and produce brilliant orange-red leaves in the autumn.

 Remember, plant selection also involves a lot of planting considerations besides climate hardiness zones.
 Other conditions like pH, drainage, and placement need to be considered.
 The experts at Drost Landscape are here to help with everything from design and planting to year-round maintenance.